AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.v1.39.Spec.md

-### Custom Node Definition: Implementation Elements
+### Custom Node Definition Using Implementation Elements

 Once the parameter interface of a custom node has been declared through a &lt;nodedef>, MaterialX provides two methods for precisely defining its functionality: via an &lt;implementation> element that references external source code, or via a &lt;nodegraph> element that composes the required functionality from existing nodes.
 Providing a definition for a custom node is optional in MaterialX, but is recommended for maximum clarity and portability.